Spr19CS210/PA-Drill-Section-Writeups/PA6-Crispr/README.md

 For PA6, you are REQUIRED to submit all of your java source files to Gradescope before Wednesday 10/17 at 11:30 pm.
 You also need to submit your README.md with example input and output for your unique class.
+You have to submit all files to gradescope each time.